 Committed to delivering excellent strategic advice and leadership for public sector institutions, and national and multinational institutions and companies build effective working relationships with stakeholders at all professional levels.

-2015 – To date: Chairman, Electoral Commission of Ghana – Mrs. Osei is the first woman to be appointed Electoral Commissioner of Ghana and the second to occupy the position.
+2015 – 2018: Chairman, Electoral Commission of Ghana – Mrs. Osei is the first woman to be appointed Electoral Commissioner of Ghana and the second to occupy the position.
 She succeeded from Dr. Kwadwo Afari Djan.

 Mrs. Osei’s first test to supervise elections in Ghana was the 2016 General Elections which have been rated one of the most peaceful, efficient and credible elections ever held in Ghana since 1992.